 Matthew Modine is currently shooting Nordic Noir-style psychological thriller Sanctuary from Italy's Fabula Pictures and Sweden's Yellow Bird.

 Modine – recently seen in Sicario: Day of the Soldado – stars as a twisted doctor in charge of a sanatorium, and Swedish actress Josefin Asplund (Vikings) plays dual roles of twin sisters.
-It started shooting in Treviso, Italy, in July and is expected to wrap early next month.
+It started shooting in Trentino, Italy, in July and is expected to wrap early next month.

 Based on the novel The Devil’s Sanctuary by Marie Hermanson, the series will consist of eight 45-minute episodes.
 In an effort to connect with her last surviving family member, Helena visits her twin sister, Siri, who is locked away in a gorgeous sanatorium in the Alps.
 Helena does not know that the facility is a secret research facility devoted to studying and curing psychopaths, nor does she know that her sister is one such psychopath.

 Siri switches identities and escapes, leaving Helena locked up and unable to convince the staff that there has been a mistake.
 In order to survive, she becomes manipulative, unrestrained and perhaps even murderous, all qualities of psychopaths.
 It’s not long before she begins to question her own sanity.

 “The normal one, she becomes the craziest,” says Nicola de Angelis, head of development and international co-productions at Fabula Pictures.
 “She’s now trapped in this sanctuary where there are very bad things happening with this very strange charming doctor, played by Matthew Modine.
 It’s very strange to see Modine in this kind of role, which is very dark, very Nordic.”